-Your health plan's provider network is HMO Blue New England.
-The service area where your covered services will be furnished includes all counties in Massachusetts, Connecticut, Maine, New Hampshire, Rhode Island, and Vermont.
+Your health plan's provider network is the PPO provider network.
 See Part 1 for information about how to find a provider in your health care network.

 The following definitions will help you understand your cost share amounts and how they are calculated.